 What Is the UK Immigration Salary List?

 The UK Immigration Salary List (ISL) is a key policy mechanism used by the UK government to manage labour migration and respond to shortages in the domestic workforce.
 It defines which jobs can benefit from reduced salary thresholds when applying for certain work visas, particularly under the Skilled Worker and Health and Care Worker visa routes.
+The ISL is regularly updated to reflect shortages and trends in the UK labour market, ensuring that immigration policy aligns with current economic needs.

 Purpose and Origin of the ISL